Updated: Jun 23, 2021

-The specialty (high purity gas) industry has typically used “Specialty Gas Valves” that are Diaphragm Packless design.
+The specialty (high purity gas) industry historically used “Specialty Gas Valves” that are Diaphragm Packless design.
 The diaphragm packless design has a proven leak-tight seal, low operating torque design ensuring ease of operation during filling and use.
 The low pressure liquefied gas valves for commercial grade "odorized" propane, butane and fuel-gas applications typically have nylon seat insert and controlled stem travel to assure positive shut-off.
 The diaphragm packless design is a much better design and much less likely to experience a leak from the valve.

 Most of the high-purity hydrocarbons suppliers initially entered the market using only the diaphragm design valve.
 Remember, the high purity hydrocarbons are odorless